-Christmas Events in Chicago
+Christmas in Chicago

 daleytreeThough the temperatures are dropping, December in Chicago is a festive time.
 The Chicago Christkindlmarkt, the largest German Christmas market outside of Germany, opens in Daley Plaza on the day before Thanksgiving and runs through Christmas Eve.
 The market is free to the public and features a whole smorgasbord of traditional German fare like giant soft pretzels, bratwursts, schnitzel, potato pancakes, marzipan and gingerbread.
 Warming tents serve German beer and a hot mulled wine called Gluwein, and vendors sell German crafts, candies, and holiday treats like ornaments, beer steins, candles, lace and toys.
 The Chicago Christkindlmarkt website lists the hours and vendors for each year’s market.